s4nt14go/white-label/README.md

 Integration and e2e tests:
 * `CreateUserController` (with real repo)

-I've used [Serverless Stack](https://serverless-stack.com) as it allows debugging lambda code locally while being invoked remotely by resources in AWS.
+I've used [SST Serverless Stack](https://sst.dev) as it allows debugging lambda code locally while being invoked remotely by resources in AWS.

 ## Instructions
 ```